Konamiman/Nextor/README.md

 | Tools disk image³ | `source/tools` | `tools-disk` | `bin/tools/nextor.dsk` |
 | Tools zip archive⁴ | `source/tools` | `tools-zip` | `bin/tools/tools.zip` |

-¹ The six variants are: default, `INVERT_SHIFT` and `INVERT_CTRL`, each with and without `NO_UNDOC_CPU_INSTRUCTIONS`.
+¹ The twelve variants are: default, `INVERT_SHIFT` and `INVERT_CTRL`, each with and without `NO_UNDOC_CPU_INSTRUCTIONS`, and each of these six with and without `INVERT_KANJI` (the "6" boot key inverted, so the Kanji driver is installed at boot time unless the key is pressed).
 See the comments at the beginning of the kernel makefile for the details.

 ² A standalone ROM is a full usable ROM containing the Nextor kernel and a dummy driver that doesn't handle any hardware.
 The `source/drivers` makefile builds the kernel base file too (by recursing into `source/kernel`), unless the `NEXTOR_BASE` variable points it to a pre-built one.